bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 It signs it with the server's public key so that you know that that came back from the server, and you're not man in the middle.
 It echoes the keys provided by the client so that somebody man in the middling can't just use the session key and say, I'm really the server.
 And the pool provides some other metadata, like the Coinbase tag.
-So it'll say, you need to include OCEAN.xyz in your block header, in your block Coinbase.
+So it'll say, you need to include ocean.xyz in your block header, in your block Coinbase.
 The unique ID that we talked about a minute ago to make sure that there was unique work amongst everybody, even if you're mining the exact same template, which does happen during empty blocks.
 So that's a thing.
 The minimum difficulty of the shares that the pool is willing to accept.